-This Japanese recipe contains no raw fish, though in Kanto (the Eastern part of Honshu, the main island of Japan) raw fish is a popular chirashizushi topping.
-In Kansai (the Western part of Honshu) this dish is also known as barazushi (also meaning scattered sushi) or gomokuzushi (five-ingredient sushi – though it doesn’t have to be exactly five!).
-Another version is mazezushi – exactly the same dish in fact, except that the toppings are mixed in with the rice instead of just sitting on the top.
+Chirashizushi means ‘scattered’ sushi, or sushi rice on which the toppings are scattered.
+Our recipe below contains no raw fish.
+However, raw fish is a popular chirashizushi topping in Kanto (Eastern Japan).
+In Kansai (Western Japan) this dish is called barazushi (also meaning scattered sushi) or gomokuzushi (five-ingredient sushi – though it doesn’t have to be exactly five!).
+Another version is mazezushi – exactly the same dish in fact, except that you mix the toppings in with the rice instead of scattering them on the top.
 But no need to be too technical – our version is both mixed and scattered!

 - Put the seasoning ingredients into a saucepan and bring to the boil.
 Then add the shiitake, carrot, tofu and lotus root, cover and simmer over low heat until the lotus root becomes translucent and the vegetables are cooked (about 5 minutes).
 Drain.